Orange-OpenSource/PowerDNS-Operator/docs/guides/warnings.md

   syncStatus: Failed
 ```

-This error is due to a wrong format for the RRset.
+This error is due to a wrong format for the `RRset`.
 TXT records MUST start AND end with an escaped quote (\").
 See following example.

 ```yaml